 The KB1 was designed as a universal AT and PS/2 keyboard interface chip that can be used as a functional block in embedded projects.
 The AT-PS/2 keyboard interface involves complex timing and scan-code decoding.
-Incorporating the AT-PS/2 keyboard interface into a projectís microcontroller can significantly increase the required program memory size and introduce timing problems.
-Instead of burdening your projectís microcontroller with the AT-PS/2 keyboard interface, the KB1 provides an alternative solution for keyboard input.
+Incorporating AT-PS/2 keyboard decoding software in your project's microcontroller can significantly increase the required program memory size and introduce timing problems.
+Instead of burdening your project's microcontroller with the AT-PS/2 keyboard interface, the KB1 provides an alternative solution for keyboard input.
 It can communicate with the Host via any of three standard serial interface protocols.
+Lucid Technologies' RDT64 terminal uses a KB1 for its keyboard interface.
 The KB1 manual is available for download on the Data & Documentation page.

 The KB1 comes in a 14-pin DIP.
 Current consumption is < 3 mA at 5 volts.